Live Your BEST Life in Bend Oregon and Frederick Maryland

 Why Nolands Ferry to Marble Quarry on the C&O Trail Makes for a Great Frederick Bike Excursion

 But Frederick has a gem of a resource in its backyard for biking – the C&O Canal Bike Trail, which makes for a great outdoor outing in Frederick.
-The C&O Canal Bike trail travels a total of 184.5 miles from Cumberland MD to Washington D.C., but there are some great stretches in close proximity to Frederick.
-This article is going to discuss one of our favorite routes near Frederick that makes for a great couple hour bike ride: Nolands Ferry to Marble Quarry
+The C&O Canal Bike trail travels a total of 184.5 miles from Cumberland, MD, to Washington, D.C., but there are some great stretches in close proximity to Frederick.

 Nolands Ferry to Marble Quarry Bike Ride